Updated: Feb 5

-Welcome back for another addition of A Taste of Transcona!
-I decided to make this recipe as I had a dinner party to go to, and needed to bring a dessert.
+Welcome back for another edition of A Taste of Transcona!
+I decided to make this recipe as I had a dinner party to go to and needed to bring a dessert.
 I had everything except margarine and marshmallows on hand, so it was a quick trip to the store for me.

 The recipe for this one was pretty simple; cream the margarine and sugar together, add eggs and mix well.
 Then I added the flour and cocoa powder and finished it off with the walnuts.
 I then put the batter in a greased pan and baked at 350 degrees for 25 mins.

-Now this is the part of the recipe that tripped me up.
-The final directions were to make a soft chocolate icing and spread all over the marshmallow topped brownies.
-I didn't have the full copy of the 1964 cook book with me while I was baking this, I only had a picture of the recipe.
-There was a recipe for chocolate butter cream in the 1964 cook book, but I didn't have access to it, so I made this last step harder for myself.
+Now, this is the part of the recipe that tripped me up.
+The final directions were to make a soft chocolate icing and spread it all over the marshmallow-topped brownies.
+I didn't have the full copy of the 1964 cookbook with me while I was baking this, I only had a picture of the recipe.
+There was a recipe for chocolate buttercream in the 1964 cookbook, but I didn't have access to it, so I made this last step harder for myself.
 The original recipe called for 1 tbsp of butter, but no butter in the brownies.
-After I made this I realized that was for greasing the pan, but I used my baking Pam that I had on hand.
-I had to use the butter, so I made buttercream using the one tablespoon of butter in the ingredient listing.
-After a quick check of the instructions on how to make icing on the back of the icing sugar bag, and some fractions work, I made buttercream with the butter, icing sugar and cocoa powder.
+After I made this I realized that was for greasing the pan, but I used the baking pan that I had on hand.
+I had to use the butter, so I made buttercream using one tablespoon of butter in the ingredient listing.
+After a quick check of the instructions on how to make the icing on the back of the icing sugar bag, and some fractions work, I made buttercream with the butter, icing sugar and cocoa powder.
 I placed my tiny amount in a small Ziploc bag and drizzled it over the brownies.